Tips for starting a podcast

 Firstly, the best advice I can give to any potential new podcaster is to read read read, and watch youtube tutorials on starting a podcast.
 There is no one correct answer or one way to do things.

 BEFORE YOU DO ANYTHING Search for other podcasts that might be similar to the one you’re thinking about starting.
 Make sure no one has the name you’re thinking of, or a similar name!
 I’ve seen many podcasts start that didn’t do this initial research, and it’s created a lot of headaches for them.

 https://theaudacitytopodcast.com/getting-started/ Please note, I don’t necessarily agree with all the tips for what I do, but there is some good info there.

-MICROPHONE SETUP You need a microphone and a pop filter.
+MICROPHONE SETUP My setup involves a microphone and a pop filter.
 For a starter, I recommend the Blue Snowball microphone.
 It's an inexpensive USB mic that plugs into your computer.
 Friends of mine have also recommend ATR2100, which is a little more expensive.
-You then use audacity software to record and then edit your audio file.
+You then use recording software to record and then edit your audio file.
 After about seven episodes when I had decided I was going to continue with the podcast*, I invested in a more expensive microphone (but beware - this microphone may not be good for all situations.
 Take a look at the difference between condenser mics and dynamic mics and pick a type that suits your podcast setup).

 A pop filter is a barrier between you and the microphone to block those hard P and B type sounds that listeners generally don't enjoy hearing.